FACT-Finder-Web-Components/magento2-module/README.md

 Omikron/Factfinder/view/frontend/templates/ff
 ```

 All web components are saved here as templates to be customised.
-CSS definitions can be put into this folder:
 ```
-Omikron/Factfinder/view/frontend/web/css/ff
+Omikron/Factfinder/view/frontend/web/css/source/ff
 ```

-Most templates have a CSS file in there.
-Additionally, you have the following css file to which you can add, for example, higher-lever stylings:
+Since Magento 2 is using LESS, all source styles are written using LESS format

 ```
 Omikron/Factfinder/view/frontend/web/css/default.css